thiblahute/meson-website/IndepthTutorial.md

                             dependencies : glib_dep,
                             install : true)

 Here we just tell Meson to build the library with the given sources.
-We also tell it to use the include directories we stored to variable <tt>inc</tt> earlier.
-Since this library uses GLib, we tell Meson to add all necessary compiler and linker flags with the <tt>dependencies</tt> keyword argument.
-Its value is <tt>glib_dep</tt> which we set at the top level <tt>meson.build</tt> file.
-The <tt>install</tt> argument tells Meson to install the result.
-As with the headers, the shared library is installed to the system's default location (usually <tt>/[install prefix]/lib</tt>) but is again overridable.
+We also tell it to use the include directories we stored to variable `inc` earlier.
+Since this library uses GLib, we tell Meson to add all necessary compiler and linker flags with the `dependencies` keyword argument.
+Its value is `glib_dep` which we set at the top level `meson.build` file.
+The `install` argument tells Meson to install the result.
+As with the headers, the shared library is installed to the system's default location (usually `/[install prefix]/lib`) but is again overridable.

-The resulting library is stored in variable <tt>foolib</tt> just like the include directory was stored in the previous file.
+The resulting library is stored in variable `foolib` just like the include directory was stored in the previous file.

-Once Meson has processed the <tt>src</tt> subdir it returns to the main Meson file and executes the next line that moves it into the <tt>test</tt> subdir.
+Once Meson has processed the `src` subdir it returns to the main Meson file and executes the next line that moves it into the `test` subdir.
 Its contents look like this.

     testexe = executable('testexe', 'footest.cpp',
                          include_directories : inc,
                          link_with : foolib)
     test('foolib test', testexe)

 First we build a test executable that has the same include directory as the main library and which also links against the freshly built shared library.
-Note that you don't need to specify <tt>glib_dep</tt> here just to be able to use the built library <tt>foolib</tt>.
+Note that you don't need to specify `glib_dep` here just to be able to use the built library `foolib`.
 If the executable used GLib functionality itself, then we would of course need to add it as a keyword argument here.

-Finally we define a test with the name <tt>foolib test</tt>.
+Finally we define a test with the name `foolib test`.
 It consists of running the binary we just built.
 If the executable exits with a zero return value, the test is considered passed.
 Nonzero return values mark the test as failed.

 At this point we can return to the pkg-config generator line.
 All shared libraries should provide a pkg-config file, which explains how that library is used.
 Meson provides this simple generator that should be sufficient for most simple projects.
 All you need to do is list a few basic pieces of information and Meson takes care of generating an appropriate file.
 More advanced users might want to create their own pkg-config files using Meson's [configuration file generator system](Configuration).